 Aging: 6 years in American oak barrels and at least 4 years in the bottles.
 Racked twice per year and no added yeast.

 Taste: Terrific nose of leather, oak, vanilla, citrus, and spice.
 Full palate and complex development, very dry, and very well balanced.

 Gastronomy: All kinds of meats and grilled fish.

 Talking About the Wines:

 -James Suckling, “The Alluring Freshness of Spain”, July ’17 gave 94 points to 2005 Viña Tondonia Reserva.
-“Lovely depth of fruit to this mature red with chocolate, dark tea and bark.
+“Lovely depth of fruit to this mature red with chocolate, dark tea, and bark.
 Purple flowers and violets.
-Full and very silky and refined.
+Full, very silky, and refined.
 A beautiful traditional wine to get to know...”